Financial advisor cost

 How Much Should You Pay for a Financial Advisor?

 A traditional 1% AUM advisor costs about $10,000 per year on $1 million and about $20,000 per year on $2 million.
-Flames Financial Planning uses fixed annual memberships instead: $2,000, $4,200, or $6,200 per year depending on planning complexity.
-New Flagship and Signature memberships started by 8/1/2026 receive $200 off, reducing those tiers to $4,000 and $6,000.
+Flames Financial Planning uses fixed quarterly memberships instead: $150, $900, or $1,650 per quarter ($600, $3,600, or $6,600 annualized), depending on service scope.
 The fee is not based on a percentage of your portfolio, so a larger portfolio does not automatically create a larger advisory bill if the planning work is the same.

 Compare models